 At the conclusion of any hearing, the Borough Council, Planning Commission or Zoning Hearing Board shall decide all contested questions of interpretation and shall make findings on all relevant issues of fact, which shall become part of the record on appeal to the court.

-This chapter may be amended from time to time in accordance with the procedure established by Section 505 of the Pennsylvania Municipalities Planning Code, Act No. 247,
+This chapter may be amended from time to time in accordance with the procedure established by Section 505 of the Pennsylvania Municipalities Planning Code, Act No. 247, as follows:

 Amendments shall become effective only after a public hearing(s) held by the Borough Council pursuant to public notice, as defined in this chapter.